antsfromupthere/maintained/README.md

 ## 🚀 Project Goals

-This framework demonstrates how tool-based agents can outperform traditional LLMs like ChatGPT in real-world wireless network deployment tasks, achieving up to 100× performance gain with lower compute requirements.
+This framework demonstrates how tool-based agents can outperform traditional LLMs like ChatGPT in real-world wireless network deployment tasks.

 ---